illinois-ceesd/mirgecom/doc/development.rst

-In most cases, it will be necessary to fork the repository (that is, create a copy of the repository in your own GitHub account), since creating a pull requests requires creating a branch in the repo, which requires write access.
+In most cases, it will be necessary to fork the repository (that is, create a copy of the repository in your own GitHub account), since creating a pull request requires creating a branch in the repo, which requires write access.
 You can fork a repository directly on the GitHub website.

 Creating a new pull request